Home > Study: Arts & Science > Research & Other Courses > Trinity College Undergraduate Research Conference

 4:30 pm: Closing Remarks

-TCURC is organized by Trinity College’s Academic Dons & Academic Peer Advisors, in collaboration with the Margaret MacMillan Trinity One Program.
+TCURC is brought to you by Trinity College’s Academic Dons & Academic Peer Advisors, in collaboration with the Margaret MacMillan Trinity One Program, the Graham Library, and the Office of the Registrar.